rtluckie/zmk-config/docs/rolio.md

 - **Separate layers for Symbols and Numbers**: I tried to put each one of these layers on different sides of the keyboard, to help my brain to identify what hand to use in which situation;
-- **Dedicated layer of shortcuts**: The only layer that is mirrored on both sides of the keyboard;
 - **Momentary layers**: All layers require you to keep a key pressed to use them, but you can lock them in place (this requires [PR
   #1984](https://github.com/zmkfirmware/zmk/pull/1984) to work, and it's not